ForSetGeorgia/Server-Backup-Scripts/README.md

 * specific folders (/etc, /home/user/folder, etc.)
 * Rails' shared/system folders

+## Postgres
+If you are backing up postgres you have to provide a user and password so the user must be setup to use md5 and not peer login.
+If you are using the default admin account of postgres, do the following to setup the account correctly (taken from [StackOverflow](http://stackoverflow.com/a/26735105)):
+* log into the server and run `su postgres`
+* `psql -U postgres`
+* run the following command using a strong password: `ALTER USER postgres with password 'your-password';`
+* exit postgres console (`ctrl+d`)
+* edit the postgres config file `pg_hba.conf` at `/etc/postgresql/9.x/main`
+* scroll to the bottom and change the `local all postgres peer` line to `local all postgres md5`
+* restart the postgres server with `sudo service postgresql restart`

 # The requirements are
 * Ruby is installed under root (rbenv, at least ruby 2.3.1)